Completing the picture for the Skolem Problem on order-4 linear recurrence sequences: Linear forms in logarithms and the MSTV class

-\end{theorem} For $|\cdot|_v$ non-Archimedean, we have the following result of Yu \cite[Theorem 1]{yu_p-adic_1999}.\footnote{The original papers \cite{Vereshchagin} and \cite{Mignotte_distance} relied on results of a paper \cite{Van_der_Poorten_1977} by Van der Poorten for the non-Archimedean case.
+For $|\cdot|_v$ non-Archimedean, we have the following result of Yu \cite[Theorem 1]{yu_p-adic_1999}.\footnote{The original papers \cite{Vereshchagin} and \cite{Mignotte_distance} relied on results of a paper \cite{Van_der_Poorten_1977} by Van der Poorten for the non-Archimedean case.
 However, this article is known to have substantial flaws, subsequently discovered and corrected by Yu.} \begin{theorem}[Yu] Let $\alpha_1, \dots , \alpha_s$ be non-zero algebraic numbers contained in a number field $K$ of degree $D$.
-Let $\p$ be a prime ideal in the ring of integers $\O_K$ of $K$ lying above integer prime $p$.
+Let $\p \subseteq \O_K$ be a prime ideal lying above integer prime $p$, such that $v_\p(\alpha_i) = 0$ for $i = 1, \dots, s$.
 Let $b_1,\dots,b_s \in \Z$ be such that

 Further, let $A_1, \dots , A_s, B$ be real numbers such that

 Then

 where $C>0$ is some constant depending effectively on $s, D$ and $\p$. \end{theorem}